-Lease Administration Software Buyers Guide: What Property Managers Actually Need
+Lease Administration Software: What Property Managers Actually Need

-Most lease administration software evaluations go wrong in the same way: buyers evaluate the interface and feature list during the demo, then discover after go-live that the system can't store a tenant's negotiated exclusion list, or that the amendment tracking doesn't preserve previous values, or that the critical date alert goes to a shared inbox nobody checks.
+Most lease administration software evaluations go wrong the same way.
+Buyers evaluate the interface and feature list during the demo, then discover after go-live that the system cannot store a tenant's negotiated exclusion list, or that the amendment tracking does not preserve previous values, or that the critical date alert goes to a shared inbox nobody checks.

-This guide is about the evaluation questions that actually matter — the ones that surface real capability gaps before you commit.
+This guide covers the evaluation questions that actually matter.
+These are the ones that surface real capability gaps before you commit.

-Start with a clear scope definition.
+Start with a clear scope.
 Lease administration software for a commercial property manager needs to:

-1. Store complete, CAM-accurate lease data — not just basic terms, but all the provisions that drive billing calculations
+- Store complete, CAM-accurate lease data.
+Not just basic terms, but all the provisions that drive billing calculations.

-2. Track changes over the lease lifecycle — amendments, amendments to amendments, and the amendment trail for every field
+- Track changes over the lease lifecycle.
+Amendments, amendments to amendments, and the amendment trail for every field.

-3. Alert on critical dates — with enough lead time to take action
+- Alert on critical dates.
+With enough lead time to take action.

-4. Provide an audit trail — defensible documentation of every data change with historical values preserved
+- Provide an audit trail.
+Defensible documentation of every data change with historical values preserved.

-5. Feed the billing workflow — either through direct integration with your PM system or via export that doesn't require manual re-entry
+- Feed the billing workflow.
+Either through direct data flow to your PM system or via export that does not require manual re-entry.

 Data Storage: The Field Coverage Test

-The most common lease administration failure isn't bad software — it's insufficient field coverage.
+The most common lease administration failure is not bad software.
+It is insufficient field coverage.
 The system has a "CAM provisions" section with three or four basic fields, but no place to store the gross-up deemed occupancy percentage separately from the cap percentage, or the cumulative vs. non-cumulative cap distinction, or the verbatim exclusion list.

 Run this field coverage test against any system you're evaluating:

-If the system doesn't have distinct fields for all of these, you'll be using workarounds — notes fields, custom tags, or supplemental spreadsheets — and those workarounds will fail over time.
+If the system does not have distinct fields for all of these, you will be using workarounds: notes fields, custom tags, or supplemental spreadsheets.
+Those workarounds will fail over time.

 For the full field specification, see /resources/lease-abstract-template-guide and /resources/lease-abstraction-guide.